Raven Loso Shows Off Her Signature Booty In Skintight Pants In New Instagram Update

-Raven Loso showed off her signature booty to her 2.8 million Instagram fans on Thursday, April 9, when she took to the photo-sharing app to post a snapshot of herself clad in skintight pants.
+Raven Loso recently showed off her signature booty to her 2.8 million Instagram fans.
+On Thursday, she took to the photo-sharing app to post a snapshot of herself clad in skintight pants.

 The model, who also goes by Ravie Loso, was captured posing on what looked to be a rooftop as she stood with her back to the camera, angling her derriere toward the viewer.
 Loso turned her head to the right as she smiled brightly for the shot.

-Loso wore a pair of light gray leggings that sat high on her frame, clinging to her itty bitty waist while showcasing her ample hips.
+Loso wore a pair of light gray leggings that sat high on her frame, clinging to her itty-bitty waist while showcasing her ample hips.
 This style of pants helped to accentuate her hourglass figure by contrasting the dimensions of her midsection and lower body.
-The leggings boasted an elastic waistband in mauve with he brand name printed in white.
+The leggings boasted an elastic waistband in mauve with the brand name printed in white.

 Loso teamed her pants with a matching gray top with long sleeves.
 She rolled the top up, tucking it under to expose her midriff.
 She completed her look with a cap, also in light gray, and a pair of colorful sneakers.